cbaggers/cbaggers.github.com/_posts/2015-11-17-the-flow-analyzer-lives-a-bit.md

 I have a tree of code that needs compiling.
 The compiler walks down the tree and compiles each form.
 The environment is simply an object that holds all the variables and functions that exist at that point in the program.
 To implement variables scope I simply copy the environment as it was at the start of the scope, add the new variable/s and then throw it away at the end.
 Because the stuff outside the scope only see's the original environment it couldnt access variables from the inner scope.

-This has worked great for ages but now by flow analyser wants the answer to the question "what scope was this variable made in?" and that data has been thrown away.
+This has worked great for ages but now by flow analyzer wants the answer to the question "what scope was this variable made in?" and that data has been thrown away.

 So now I've switched to a tree of environments, and they are now all immutable.
 This was a damn big change so Ι took the opportunity to start using a testing framework so that I could build basic tests while getting everything working again.
 This went really well so now Ι can show the following.